 Dr Mohamed obtained his M.B.B.S from Indira Gandhi Medical College, Nangpur University, before completing a Masters in Public Health at the London School of Hygiene and Tropical Medicine.
 He worked as the Director General of the Centre of Community Health and Disease Control (Maldives), Chief Operating Officer of ADK Hospital (Maldives), and the WHO’s EB 2nd Vice Chairperson before being appointed the Maldives’ Minister of Health.
 Dr Mohamed is currently serving as a Regional Advisor to the WHO’s Southeast Asia Regional Office.

-Dr Dhariwal is the former Director of India’s National Vector Borne Disease Control Programme.
-He completed his M.D. at PSM, and holds an MSc from CHD.
+Dr Sen is the Director of India’s National Vector Borne Disease Control Programme.

 Professor Boelaert is currently Head of the Department of Public Health and Professor of Epidemiology and Control of Infectious Diseases at the Institute of Tropical Medicine Antwerp (Belgium).
 She has previously worked as the Chair of the Board of Directors at Médicins Sans Frontières.
 Professor Boelaert completed her MD at the Katholieke Universiteit Leuven (Belgium), and her PhD at Ghent University (Belgium).